syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ## Disable load more at runtime

-To disable the `Load More` view, return 'CanExecute' method of the [LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) to `false`.
+To disable the `Load More` view, return 'CanExecute' method of the [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) to `false`.

 If you reach maximum count (for example, totalItems = 22) in the list, follow the code example to disable the `Load More` view:

+{% tabs %}
 {% highlight c# %}
 LoadMoreItemsCommand = new Command<object>(LoadMoreItems, CanLoadMoreItems);